-- A : Fresh air intake duct15 (Fresh air intake can be installed on the right, left or underneath). - B : Distance between framing and side fireplace standoff 12" (305 mm) - C : Framing width (Installation with centered fireplace) 60 3/4" (1543 mm)
+A: Fresh air intake duct (Fresh air intake can be installed on the right or underneath).

+B: Distance between framing and side fireplace standoff 12" (305 mm)

+C: Framing width (Installation with centered fireplace) 60 3/4" (1543 mm)

+&lt;sup>15 Framing dimensions are for reference only.
+These measurements are recommended to prevent the ducts from being inside the standoff or have too tight duct curves.
+Smaller dimensions can be used depending on the size and type of duct as well as the configuration of the installation.

+HVAC duct, as per ULC S110 or UL 181, class 0 or class 1, must withstand temperatures up to 250°F.

-8.5.4 Framing with forced air kit16
+8.5.3 Framing with forced air distribution kit